Tilman Riemenschneider: Biography

 In 1508, Riemenschneider married Margaretha Wurzbach.
 From 1509 until 1522 he was a member of the Oberrat four times.
 He married again, in 1520, a woman of whom only the first name, Margarethe, is known.
-In 1520/1, Riemenschneider was a mayor of Würzburg (in the Middle Ages there were always two people who held this position at the same time).
+In 1520/1, Riemenschneider was one of two mayors of Würzburg.

-His increasing engagement in local politics at a time of heavy order volume meant that his apprentices took a more prominent role in the creation of the workshop's output.
+His increasing engagement in local politics at a time of heavy order volume meant that his employees and apprentices took a more prominent role in the creation of the workshop's output.
 Art historians have been able to identify specific figures as the work of individual workers.

 During the German Peasants' War, Riemenschneider was one of the town council members who refused to obey an order by Konrad von Thüngen, the Prince-Bishop of Würzburg to fight the revolting peasants.
 On 4 June 1525, the peasant's army was destroyed, with 8,000 killed, just outside Würzburg by the troops of Georg, Steward of Waldburg-Zeil, and the bishop.
-After the town surrendered, the full town council, including Riemenschneider, was incarcerated and tortured in Marienberg Fortress.
+After the town surrendered, the full town council, including Riemenschneider, was incarcerated and tortured in the Marienberg Fortress.
 The claim that both of his hands were broken during the torture, which ended his artistic career, is today considered to be a legend without base in fact.
 It probably only originated in the 19th century after his "rediscovery".
 Together with the rest of the council, Tilman was set free after two months, with loss of most of his property.
 The only order he is known to have received after this was work in 1527 for a Benedictine nunnery at Kitzingen.
 Until his death on 7 July 1531 at Würzburg, he led a retired life with his fourth wife.
 His son Jörg from his second marriage continued the workshop after his death.

-Due to his loss of status, Riemenschneider was soon forgotten as an artist, other than for the two gravestones of Bishops Rudolf von Scherenberg and Lorenz von Bibra side by side at the Würzburg Cathedral.
+Due to his loss of status, Riemenschneider was soon forgotten as an artist, other than for the two epitaphs of Bishops Rudolf von Scherenberg and Lorenz von Bibra side by side in Würzburg Cathedral.
 Only when his gravestone was discovered in 1822 between Würzburg Cathedral and Neumünster was his outstanding position in Gothic sculpture recognized by a wider audience.
 Unlike Albrecht Dürer or Veit Stoss, Riemenschneider acquired true fame only posthumously.